jyap808/jumbucks/README.md

-CoinmarketsCoin development tree
+Jumbucks development tree

-CoinmarketsCoin is a PoS-based cryptocurrency.
+Jumbucks is a PoS-based cryptocurrency.

 Development process
 ===========================